 Table 6.
-AAD% (eq 2) in the Calculation of Frost Points for the $CO_2$ -CH4 System
+AAD% (eq 2) in the calculation of frost points for the CO2-CH4 mixture.

-lit. source this work RGibbs
+Literature Source This work RGibbs

-Pikaar (1959) 0.360 0.574
+Pikaar (1959) 6 0.360 0.574

-Agrawal and Laverman (1995) 1.079 0.873
+Agrawal and Laverman (1995) 8 1.079 0.873

 Le and Trebble $(2007)^7$ 1.239 1.364

-Zhang et al. (2011) 0.297 0.375
+Zhang et al. (2011) 9 0.297 0.375

-7.61% and 8.34% when considering the data set by Xiong et al. In particular, higher deviations are observed at low concentrations, as illustrated in Figure 5, which presents percentage differences between CO2 K-values from calculations and data plotted against the mole percentage of CO2 in the vapor phase.
-Indeed, when considering the proposed approach the calculated K-values agree with the experimental data to within $\pm 14\%$ at high concentrations and temperatures (203.15 K to 173.15 K, Figure 5a-d), whereas they agree to within $\pm 32\%$ at low concentrations and temperatures (168.15) K and 153.15 K in Figure 5e,f).
+Figure 4 shows the results for SVE calculations on P-composition diagrams.
+It is possible to observe that there exists a good agreement between the two different approaches and the experimental data, with an overall AAD% equal to 5.86 % for the proposed algorithm and 5.04 % for the RGibbs tool when considering the dataset by Pikaar6 and, respectively, 7.61 % and 8.34 % when considering the dataset by Xiong et al.11 In particular, higher deviations are observed at low concentrations, as illustrated in Figure 5, which presents percentage differences between CO2 K-values from calculations and data plotted against the mole percentage of CO2 in the vapor phase.
+Indeed, when considering the proposed approach the calculated K-values agree with the experimental data to within \pm 14% at high concentrations and temperatures (203.15 K to 173.15 K, Figures 5a-d), whereas they agree to within \pm 32% at low concentrations and temperatures (168.15 K and 153.15 K in Figures 5ef).
 This may be also due to greater uncertainties of the experimental data at these conditions.
-It is also interesting to notice that larger deviations are observed, considering the same composition range and temperature, for the data by Xiong et al. (Figure 5b and Figure 5f).
-Indeed, at the lowest $CO_2$ concentrations and temperature (Figure 5f), the K-values calculated with the proposed approach are underestimated by maximum 7.5% with the experimental data by Pikaar only (i.e., by neglecting the data by Xiong et al.).
-These differences may be explained considering that the experimental procedure used in the two works is different, as well as the analysis technique.
-Pikaar used a saturation cell apparatus, the walls of which were coated at the beginning with solid $CO_2$ and in which some methane was fed, after cooling to the cryostat temperature; then, the saturated methane left the cell, was warmed to room temperature outside the bath and expanded to atmospheric pressure; the samples were analyzed by infrared absorption.
-Xiong et al. performed their measurements by first filling the equilibrium cell with the test gas mixture as to guarantee the $CO_2$ content in it to be slightly higher than the predicted content at frost point.
-Then, they filled the constant temperature bath with helium and the container with liquid nitrogen, set the temperature and waited for equilibrium to be reached, sampled the gas mixture, and analyzed its composition by a gas chromatograph.
+It is also interesting to notice that larger deviations are observed, considering the same composition range and temperature, for the data by Xiong et al.11 (Figure 5b and Figure 5f).
+Indeed, at the lowest CO2 concentrations and temperature (Figure 5f), the K-values calculated with the proposed approach are underestimated by maximum 7.5 % with the experimental data by Pikaar6 only (i.e., by neglecting the data by Xiong et al.11).
+These difference may be explained considering that the experimental procedure used in the two works is different, as well as the analysis technique.
+Pikaar6 used a saturation cell apparatus whose walls were coated at the beginning with solid CO2 and in which some methane was fed, after cooling to the cryostat temperature; then, the saturated methane left the cell, was warmed to room temperature outside the bath and expanded to atmospheric pressure; the samples were analyzed by infra-red absorption.
+Xiong et al.11 performed their measurements by first filling the equilibrium cell with the test gas mixture as to guarantee the CO2 content in it to be slightly higher than the predicted content at frost point.
+Then, they filled the constant temperature bath with helium and the container with liquid nitrogen, set the temperature and waited for equilibrium to be reached, sampled the gas mixture and analyzed its composition by a gas chromatograph.